Architect Kevin Deevey on the relationship between

 When I was in school, computers were just emerging as a tool for design.
 I ‘drank the Koolaid’ and was really fascinated by the potential of technology in the practice.
 So, you can probably say I was a very early adopter of CAD.
 I was also very interested in the Internet as it was emerging and quickly dabbled in early markup languages of the time.

 The early part of my architectural career were difficult times in Canada and getting work was a challenge.
 I was looking around for other types of design work to pay the bills.
 I had an industrial design friend who was a UI designer for Corel, and he convinced me that I had the skills to do this type of work.
 That became a 15 year distraction as I set aside my architectural work for a career in high tech, eventually leading to my role as a design director for a significant technology company.
+I had always had a keen interest in how user experience can be greatly improved by website migration.

 Eventually, I decided that working in a corporate environment was unfulfilling and I longed to return to my architectural practice.
 I spent several years doing less than interesting work.
 It dawned on me that my practice didn’t need to be a traditional architectural office and that it could be a hybrid.